UGSDW/ugsdw.github.io/together/faq/index.md

 ### What about dues?

 We [encourage](https://www.ugsdw.org/members/dues/) our members to pay 2 dollars per month when classes are in session--That means fewer than 15 minutes of work.
 Dues fund snacks at our meetings, films we screen, union buttons, our website, and many more.
+And no money can be spent without our members’ approval!
 We do understand that paying dues may be too much for some members, so we have _no mandatory dues_.
 Whether you pay dues doesn’t impact your membership status in any way.
 You can learn how UGSDW raises and spends money this past year by reading our [financial report](https://www.ugsdw.org/assets/reports/fy2018.pdf).

 ### Can one union contract accommodate so many different departments at Grinnell?